...

 2. QuillBot Premium

-QuillBot is the ultimate paraphrasing tool, and the Premium version unlocks unlimited word counts and faster processing.
+QuillBot is already a top paraphrasing tool, but its Premium unlocks unlimited words and faster processing.

-It is incredibly useful when you have a great idea but the phrasing feels clunky or awkward.
-I often use the “Creative” or “Formal” modes to see how the same thought can be expressed in different ways.
+It’s ideal when your ideas are strong, but the wording is awkward.
+I use “Creative” or “Formal” modes to express the same thought in new ways.

-It also includes a co-writer feature that helps you research and write in one single split screen interface which keeps you focused.
+The co-writer feature lets you research and write in a split screen, keeping you focused.

 Key Features: